gumslone/Pixel-It-ESP8266-ESP-01/README.md

 5 short button presses within 2 seconds will restart the ESP8266.

++ Added support for a 8x8 pixel matrix (Matrix Type 3 in the web UI), the enclosure for 3D print can be downloaded from thingiverse: https://www.thingiverse.com/thing:4127790

 I recommend to use a ws2812b driver module for ESP-01.

 The WS2812 Driver for ESP-01 that im using is available at Tindie https://www.tindie.com/products/21371/ , but other ESP-01 Based drivers will work too.